natcap/invest.users-guide/source/croppollination.rst

 Crop pollination by bees and other animals is a potentially valuable ecosystem service in many landscapes of mixed agricultural and natural habitats (Allen-Wardell et al. 1998, Free 1993).
 Pollination can increase the yield, quality, and stability of fruit and seed crops as diverse as tomato, canola, watermelon, coffee, sunflower, almond, and cacao.
 Indeed, Klein et al. (2007) found that 87 of 115 globally important crops benefit from animal pollination, a service valued variously in the billions to tens of billions per year globally (Costanza et al. 1997, Losey and Vaughan 2006, Nabhan and Buchmann 1997, Southwick and Southwick 1992).

 Despite these numbers, it is important to realize that not all crops need animal pollination.
-Some crop plants are wind (e.g., staple grains such as rice, corn, wheat) or self pollinated (e.g., lentils and other beans), needing no animal pollinators to successfully produce fruits or seeds.
+Some crop plants are wind pollinated (e.g., staple grains such as rice, corn, wheat) or self pollinated (e.g., lentils and other beans), needing no animal pollinators to successfully produce fruits or seeds.
 Klein et al. (2007) provides a list of crops and their pollination requirements that can help identify whether crops in a region of interest may benefit from wild animal pollinators.

 Decision-makers can use information on crop pollinators, their abundance across a landscape, and the pollination services they provide to crops in several ways.
 First, with maps of pollinator abundance and crops that need them, land use planners could predict consequences of different policies on pollination services and income to farmers (for an example, see Priess et al. 2007).
 Second, farmers could use these maps to locate crops intelligently, given their pollination requirements and predictions of pollinator availability.
 Third, conservation organizations or land trusts could use the tool to optimize conservation investments that benefit both biodiversity and farmers.
 Finally, governments or others proposing payment schemes for ecosystem services could use the results to estimate who should pay whom, and how much.